 Types of parking permits

-A resident permit allows you to park in a resident permit space where you live.
+Resident parking permits allow you to park in a resident permit space where you live.

 If you live in a controlled parking zone and have someone who visits you every day or regularly to offer support, you can apply for a resident support permit.

-Any business in a controlled parking zone can buy annual business permits for staff or company vehicles.
+Any business in a controlled parking zone can buy annual business parking permits for staff or company vehicles.
 This will allow you and your employees to park in spaces within the specified zone.

-These permits are for traders who need to park in any of Medway's controlled parking zones to carry out their day-to-day business.
+Traders parking permits are for traders who need to park in any of Medway's controlled parking zones to carry out their day-to-day business.
 The permits are also ideal for people attending properties within a permit zone every day.

-Essential user permits are for professionals who need to park in any of Medway's controlled parking zones when working in the community.
+Essential user parking permits are for professionals who need to park in any of Medway's controlled parking zones when working in the community.

-Carer permits are for professionals who need to park in any of Medway's controlled parking zones to provide help and care in the community.
+Carer parking permits are for professionals who need to park in any of Medway's controlled parking zones to provide help and care in the community.
 They are restricted to a maximum stay of 2 hours.
 This permit is not valid for parking at the business address where it is registered.

-These allow the permit holder to park in a single car park between 7pm and 9am.
+Late night parking permits allow the permit holder to park in a single car park between 7pm and 9am.
 You can only use the car park specified on the permit.

-These permits are for patrons to attend their place of worship on Sundays and bank holidays only.
+Worshipper parking permits are for patrons to attend their place of worship on Sundays and bank holidays only.